uclouvain/osis-document/README.md

 Note that the `Uploader` component has the `osis-document-uploader` class.

+## Set a custom validity period for a Token

+To generate a token with a validity period other than the default 15 minutes, you must use the "custom_ttl" parameter of one of the get_remote_tokens or get_remote_token functions

+This optional parameter only accepts numbers and corresponds to the duration in seconds of the validity period

 ## Post-processing files

 To perform post-processing actions manually on files, use the utility function